-Dr Snape was acknowledged as an NIHR Clinical Research Network ‘Leading Commercial Principal Investigator’ in 2015 by Dame Sally Davis, Chief Medical Office, and has published over 70 manuscripts relating to immunisation.
-He is also a member of the Meningitis Research Foundation's Medical Advisory Group.
+Assoc.
+Prof. Snape was acknowledged as an NIHR Clinical Research Network ‘Leading Commercial Principal Investigator’ in 2015 by Dame Sally Davis, Chief Medical Office, an exceptional Principal Investigator by the Thames Valley Clinical Research Network in 2016 and received a Vice Chancellor's award for Public Engagement in Research in 2016.
+He has published over 100 manuscripts relating to immunisation and is a member of the Meningitis Research Foundation's Medical Advisory Group.

 A phase III, open-label, randomised multicentre study to evaluate the immunogenicity and safety of a booster dose of two different reduced antigen diphtheria-tetanus-acellular pertussis-polio vaccines, when co-administered with measles-mumps-rubella vaccine in 3 and 4-year-old healthy children in the UK.

 Antenatal vaccination against Group B streptococcus: attitudes of pregnant women and healthcare professionals in the UK towards participation in clinical trials and routine implementation.

 McQuaid F. et al, (2018), Acta Obstet Gynecol Scand, 97, 330 - 340

 Pneumococcal conjugate vaccine 13 delivered as one primary and one booster dose (1 + 1) compared with two primary doses and a booster (2 + 1) in UK infants: a multicentre, parallel group randomised controlled trial.